MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/reference/microsoft-apm/canCreateSession.md

 ## Return value

-A Boolean value of true if a new session can be created; otherwise false.
+A Boolean value of true if a new session can be created; otherwise, false.

 ## Example